 Network topography planning is all about being prepared for scalability measures, expansion, and globalization.
 OpManager helps you gain complete visibility of your network devices, over multiple geographic locations.
 The Grouping feature enables you to sort network devices together based on location, department, or based on the type of device/vendor.
 Another highlight is that you can configure the criteria to automatically group devices - network topography management, simplified.
 What's more?
 OpManager also provides you group specific actions that let you generate reports or push configuration changes in bulk for a group of devices.

 In a network topography, understanding the relationship between the devices (parent and dependent) plays a vital role.
-OpManager helps you generate a Layer 2 Map that provides a clear visualization between the physical network connections and also allows you to drill down on a specific device based on the status, depicted with color-coded icons.
+OpManager, the network diagram software, helps you generate a Layer 2 Map that provides a clear visualization between the physical network connections and also allows you to drill down on a specific device based on the status, depicted with color-coded icons.
 To generate a map instantly, all you need to do is enter the IP address of the seed router - all the devices connected are instantly displayed in the form of a network topography map.

 In case your network topography consists of data centers, OpManager's 3D datacenter view gives you a clear perspective of each element in your complex datacenter.
 Each rack and floor of your datacenter is displayed in a dynamic 3D view which is created with a drag and drop, simple to use method.
 The health is displayed with color codes based on severity.